R0ckySu/MewtwoMegaEvo/Note4BuildEnv.md

 ### Homebrew install
 Homebrew used to only work on macOS, now it is available for Linuxes.
-It is also a package managing software like apt on Ubuntu that provide you with pre-compile binaries.
+It is a package managing software like apt on Ubuntu that provide you with pre-compile binaries on different platforms.

 ## Prepare Compile Toolchain
 ### GCC